 the person is being discharged into the care of family/whānau.

-Clinicians should alert a person’s family/whānau about aspects of the person’s illness if they are expected to be a part of their support group.
+Clinicians should assist a person’s family/whānau to understand aspects of the person’s illness if they are expected to be a part of their support group.
 For example, clinicians should provide information about the person’s medication needs and any kinds of behaviour they should be concerned about.

-3.1.2 Section 5(2)(c) ‘proper respect for the person’s cultural and ethnic identity, language, and religious or ethical beliefs’
+4.1.3 Section 5(2)(c) ‘proper respect for the person’s cultural and ethnic identity, language, and religious or ethical beliefs’